-GUNNISON INVITATIONAL SWIM MEET June 18th to June 20th 2021
+GUNNISON INVITATIONAL SWIM MEET June 18th to June 20th, 2021

 GUNNISON COMMUNITY AQUATIC CENTER

 GUNNISON, COLORADO

 SPONSORED BY:

 Gunnison Stingrays Swim Club

 SANCTION: 2021-087

 This meet is held under the Sanction 2021-087 of USA Swimming.
 In granting this sanction, it is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.
 No Swimmer will be permitted to compete unless the swimmer is a member as provided in Article 302.
 This meet is open to any swimmer with a 2021 USA Swimming membership.